okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 `"meta"` is useful for attaching metadata to action messages (for example, information about who sent the message, when it was sent, etc.).

+**Affected state:**

+- Actions typically directly alter the state of the contract by adding, updating, or removing keys from [the root contract state](message-processing#contract--vm-state).
+They typically do not result in modifications or interations with special state like `_vm` or `_volatile`.

 ### `OP_ACTION_ENCRYPTED`

 Converts the message data of [`OP_ACTION_UNENCRYPTED`](#op_action_unencrypted) into a JSON string using `JSON.stringify` and encrypts it using `"<keyId>"`.